SkylineCommunications/dataminer-docs/connector-help/connector_help/Alcatel 7750 SR.md

 ### OSPF page

-Thispage contains OSPF (Open Shortest Path First) version 2 protocol information.
+This page contains OSPF (Open Shortest Path First) version 2 protocol information.
 Numerous settings related to OSPF can also be changed.

 The following tables are available: